Digital Communication Methods Lab Thesis Funding Grants

 - Journalism, Media and Globalisation (Erasmus Mundus Master’s – joint degree)

-- The student must be registered for the (Research) Master Thesis module with due date before February 2020.
+- The student must be registered for the (Research) Master Thesis module with due date on or before January 2021.

 - The student must have approval from the supervisor to participate.